JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 ### JTSDK Database Tools

-The following tools general purpose database applications and / or servers.
+The following tools are general purpose database applications and / or servers.

 | Application | Purpose |
 | --- | --- |